02-grammar.md

 QPlan Language is a step-based workflow language where every action runs inside a step block.

-Scripts flow through Tokenizer β†’ Parser β†’ AST β†’ Executor, and values stored in the ExecutionContext (ctx) can be reused via dot paths like stats.total.
+Scripts flow through Tokenizer β†’ Parser β†’ AST β†’ Executor, and values stored in the ExecutionContext (ctx) can be reused via dot paths like stats.total or bracket indices like items[0].

 Minimal example: